Bursaries and Grants

 Professional Masters Bursary

 Funds have been provided from the Faculty of Medicine to provide relief for students who encounter financial difficulty during their MScOT studies.
 Expenses must be reasonable costs directly related to completing current academic studies only.
 Recipients must be in the MScOT program and demonstrate financial need.
 The application is electronic and will be emailed to students at least 2 weeks prior to the deadline.
 It is recommended that students keep a copy of their completed bursary application to simplify completion of their next application.
-Applications are due November 15, February 15, and May 1.
+Applications are due December 1.
+Non-Ontario students (i.e. those who do not qualify for an Ontario government student loan) must fill out the Enrolment Services Out-of-Province Needs Assessment form in order to be eligible for Departmental bursary programs.
+The reason for this is to securely collect additional information that Ontario-based students have already provided as part of their Ontario student loan application.
+We aim to treat all students, Ontario and non-Ontario students, equitably, during our bursary adjudication process.

 The Department endeavours to ensure that sufficient funding remains available for the Winter and Summer sessions.
-If a student is denied a bursary, the Department will provide feedback.
-It will indicate whether the student should reapply in a subsequent term, after applications with more pressing need are processed.
-However, students should always consider reapplying if they experience an unexpected expense.
+If a student is denied a bursary in December, the Department will provide feedback.
+Emergency funding requests will be accepted starting January and will be considered on a case-by-case basis.
 The Program Manager can provide counselling and feedback on planning finances while at the University.

 Funds are awarded on the basis of financial need arising from unforeseen circumstances to students whose continuation in the program is in jeopardy for financial reasons.
 This bursary is NOT meant to be a source of long term funding for a student’s program but a bridge for temporary lack of funds.